kofi-k/DSA_tutorials_repo/README.md

 - Java

 The algorithms in the lesson were written in python.
-The java codes are directly converted from my python.
+The java codes are directly converted from my python code.